4nbu/blog_old/source/_posts/Static-Blog-with-Hexo.md

 comments: true
 actions: true
 ---
 It became common for all the authors to write why/how they have setup their blogs.
-It serves two purposes, a newbie can understand how to setup a new blog following this experience as I did and for personal satisfaction.
+It serves two purposes, a newbie can understand how to setup a new blog following the experience and for personal satisfaction.

 <!---more--->